bulwarkmail/.github/profile/README.md

 ## What is Bulwark?

 **Bulwark** is a self-hosted webmail suite that speaks [JMAP](https://jmap.io) (RFC 8620) natively and pairs with [Stalwart Mail Server](https://stalw.art).
-It bundles mail, calendar, contacts, and files behind a single login — the four apps most self-hosters end up wanting together — with a web-based setup wizard, OAuth2 / OIDC SSO, and an admin dashboard for fleet operators.
+It bundles mail, calendar, contacts, and files behind a single login — the four apps most self-hosters end up wanting together — with a web-based setup wizard, OAuth2 / OIDC SSO, and an admin dashboard.

 ## Apps